 Mainline Piping (Draw Mainline Pipe)

-With our Draw Mainline tool, you'll draw a polyline that will double as your mainline pipe, connecting your water source to any valves in your system.
+With our Draw Mainline tool, you'll draw a polyline that will double as your mainline pipe, connection your water source to any valves in your system.

 We recommend reviewing the Pipe Data to determine the type of mainline pipe that will be used on your project before beginning the piping process.